mdavids/rfc/content/draft-davids-forsalereg-16.md

 "**OPTIONAL**" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+In this document the term "Processor" refers to an entity (person, system, or service) that reads, interprets, and takes appropriate actions based on "\_for-sale" DNS labels, whether manually or automatically.

 Note: In this document, the term "for sale" is used in a broad sense and **MAY** also refer to cases where the domain name is available for lease, or where the contractual right to use the domain name is offered to another party.

 # Conventions {#conventions}